 Obesity, poor nutrition, and alcoholism often go hand in hand, as alcohol leads to weight gain and those suffering from AUD would often rather drink than eat or make poor nutrition choices while they’re drinking.
 Certainly, getting enough of the proper nutrients and keeping your weight in check can help you lead a healthy life.

 If you feel you are drinking too much and could be headed down the path of a number of diseases, it might be time to seek help in recovery.
-Beachside Rehab in Fort Pierce, Florida, is a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
+Beachside Rehab in West Palm Beach, Florida, is a respected facility that offers inpatient and outpatient detox, rehab, and holistic recovery.
 Call 866-349-1770 to speak with a trained admissions counselor.